-Join Jungwoo Ryoo for an in-depth discussion in this video Understanding file systems, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Understanding file systems, part of Learning Computer Forensics.

 …Understanding how an operating system stores files is critical in…computer forensics because criminals use this knowledge to hide information.…One of the most widely used Windows file systems today is…File Allocation Table or FAT.…There's a newer file system called New Technology File System, or NTFS,…used by Windows operating systems.…This is the latest kind of file system used by Windows operating systems.…